unsteddy/clip-editor/README.md

 2. The resized video is padded to fit the full 1920px height.
 3. Optional `.srt` subtitle files are rendered:

    * Streamer's subtitles are bottom-aligned.
    * Others' subtitles are top-aligned.
+4. **\[TikTok workflow]**:

+   * Chinese subtitles are detected using OCR
+   * Their regions are blurred
+   * Translations are overlaid in the same region
-4. Final output is encoded using `libx264`.
+5. Final output is encoded using `libx264`.

 ---